Spun Out: First season

-Episode 7, titled "Middle Aged Men in the Hall", featured guest appearances by all of Foley's Kids in the Hall colleagues — Bruce McCulloch, Mark McKinney, Scott Thompson and Kevin McDonald — as his former high school bandmates in a Goth rock band, who visited to demand that Dave honour a suicide pact that they had made in their youth.
+Episode 7, titled "Middle Aged Men in the Hall", featured guest appearances by all of Foley's Kids in the Hall colleagues — Bruce McCulloch, Mark McKinney, Scott Thompson and Kevin McDonald — as his former high school friends in a Goth group who visit Dave to demand that he honor a suicide pact that they had made in their youth.

 Second season

 The second season finished filming on December 5, 2014.
 A sneak preview of the program's season premiere was slated to air on February 1, 2015 after CTV's broadcast of Super Bowl XLIX, with the full season run slated to air beginning in March 2015.

 However, on January 26, as a direct response to J. P. Manoux's arrest on voyeurism charges, CTV put the program on hiatus "indefinitely" and pulled the show from all streaming platforms.
 Manoux appeared in all 13 episodes, making it impossible for the network to simply air a shortened run of the series by excluding his episodes.
 The post-Super Bowl slot was reassigned to the season premiere of MasterChef Canada.

 The network later clarified that the series was not cancelled, but would eventually air.
 According to network executive Phil King, "I think it’s wildly unfair that you have a whole cast of people who put their livelihood into this and we’re not going to see this because someone did something inappropriate."
 CTV later announced the second season of Spun Out would begin airing July 14, 2015.
 The premiere featured a guest appearance by comedian Russell Peters.

 While there was never an official announcement of the show's cancellation, in August 2015 Foley took another full-time acting job on the American sitcom Dr. Ken, signalling the de facto demise of Spun Out.
 By that time the voyeurism charges against Manoux had been dropped, although he still faced charges of mischief to property.
 Manoux was eventually found guilty of this lesser charge in early 2017.